cobalt-uoft/cobalt/README.md

 Cobalt provides a collection of open data APIs that allow anyone to interface with public information from the University of Toronto in their applications or services.

-[Sign up](https://cobalt.qas.im/signup) to use the APIs immediately, or run Cobalt on your own server by following the [Self hosting](https://github.com/cobalt-uoft/documentation/blob/master/getting-started/self-hosting.md) guide.
+[Sign up](https://cobalt.qas.im/signup) to use the APIs immediately, or run Cobalt on your own server by following the [self hosting](https://github.com/cobalt-uoft/documentation/blob/master/getting-started/self-hosting.md) guide.

-To learn more about how to use Cobalt in your software, take a look at the [Getting started](https://github.com/cobalt-uoft/documentation/blob/master/getting-started/introduction.md) guide.

 ## APIs